 When can we apply for grants, and when are decisions made?

 Applications for sample translation grants are accepted on a rolling basis.
-Applications are considered on four occasions in 2019: in February, May, August and November.
+Applications are considered on four occasions annually: in February, May, August and November.

 Publishers and agents please notice: apply for sample translation grant well ahead for your coming book.
 The grants are permitted as long as there’s annual funds left for sample translations.